YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   action that produces an abstract syntax tree (AST).
 The formal syntax of an EXTEND statement can be found in the [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section of the Camlp5 Manual.
-As far as the semantics is concerned entries are parsers for syntactic categories some of which are predefined and are to be extended by the EXTEND statement (like `expr` and `ctyp`), and others are  locally defined.
+As far as the semantics is concerned entries are parsers for syntactic categories.
+From now on we use the words "entry" and "parser" interchangeably.
+The Camlp5 module [Pcaml](https://camlp5.github.io/doc/htmlc/pcaml.html) that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser, predefines the entries  `expr` and `ctyp`,  and they are  extended by our EXTEND statement.
-The global indicator declares all and only predefined syntactic categories within the extend-body.
-Predefined syntactic categories are provided by the Camlp5 module [Pcaml](https://camlp5.github.io/doc/htmlc/pcaml.html) that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser.
-Since entries are just parsers, from now on we use the words "entry" and "parser" interchangeably.
+Other entries  are  locally defined.
+The global indicator declares all and only predefined entries within the extend-body.

 Some auxiliary functions, such as [`decapitalize`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L46), [`ctor`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L49) and